BenjaminBorn/academic-kickstart/content/publication/BBM_Interest_2024/index.md

 publication: ""
 publication_short: ""

 abstract: "We use a novel survey approach with hypothetical vignettes to analyze firms' investment sensitivity to interest rates, allowing us to causally identify firms' investment adjustments in response to various changes in lending rates.
-In a large survey of German firms, we find a semi-elasticity of investment of 7 percent---a quarter of the total impact of monetary policy on corporate investment.
+In a large survey of German firms, we find a semi-elasticity of investment of 7 percent---about half the total impact of monetary policy on corporate investment.
 The average response is driven by a substantial fraction of non-adjusters---mainly due to high cash buffers and a lack of investment opportunities---and a significant intensive margin conditional on adjustment.
 Using direct survey measures, we find particularly strong effects for financially constrained firms and firms facing labor shortages.
 Finally, we establish a first-order importance of the (partial equilibrium) interest rate channel effect for aggregate investment dynamics."

 # Summary.
 An optional shortened abstract.
 summary: ""